efriel94/ef_blog/_posts/Security Stuff/2020-09-20-multipleGPG.md

   signingkey = BM2095449YAW90L1
 ```

-Save and Exit configuration file.
+Save and Exit.
 Create a new folder in Documents directory called ```work-projects``` which will be used for work related projects.
 Open the main git configuration file: ```.gitconfig``` and append the following to the file:

 ```bash
 # default case